qnbhd/qnbhd.github.io/_posts/2025-12-06-type-inference-1.md

 # Polymorphism

 In general, polymorphism can be described as the ability to define and use functions that support many different types.
-The simplest example is the identity function `Id`:
+The simplest example is the identity function `id` in pseudo-code:

 {% highlight zig %}
-pub fn Id(x: t) = x
+pub fn id[t](x: t) = x
 {% endhighlight %}